Learn about the relationship between Parkinson’s and weight loss

 What can you do about weight loss associated with PD?

 If you do find yourself unable to maintain a healthy weight, discuss this with your doctor.
 The good news is that after a medical workup, he or she may suggest one or more of the following steps that can help you:

 - Have your swallow evaluated – swallow dysfunction may not be readily apparent to you or your family and the first clear sign of swallow dysfunction may be weight loss.
 Therefore, weight loss often prompts a swallow evaluation.
 If swallow dysfunction is discovered, specific foods and food preparation may be recommended to make it easier to swallow.
 Swallow therapy may also be recommended to strengthen your ability to swallow.

-- Visit with a dietician – a dietician will be able to recommend high calorie, nutritious foods such as nuts and avocados.
+- Visit with a dietitian – a dietitian will be able to recommend high calorie, nutritious foods such as nuts and avocados.
 Nutritional supplement drinks may also be helpful.
-A dietician can also help you create menus that take into account your food preferences in order to encourage increased food intake.
-If you also have swallowing dysfunction, then the dietician will need to recommend foods that are nutritious, high-calorie and fit within your swallowing abilities.
+A dietitian can also help you create menus that take into account your food preferences in order to encourage increased food intake.
+If you also have swallowing dysfunction, then the dietitian will need to recommend foods that are nutritious, high-calorie and fit within your swallowing abilities.

 - PD medication adjustments – these may be necessary to control either dyskinesia or tremor that may be contributing to unnecessary energy expenditure.
 Medication adjustments can also help improve mobility required for food preparation and medication-induced nausea that can be affecting appetite.

 - Treat depression – if depression is contributing to poor appetite, this can often be addressed with psychotherapy or anti-depressant medications.